jradd/django-newproj-template/readme.md

 If used as intended with Vagrant see the various files and shortcuts created by the [Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj/blob/master/README.md)

 ### From Here

+If you've been configuring SSH, you'll need to move back to ``/vagrant/myproject/`` before continuing.

+    (vm) $ cd /vagrant/myproject/

+Additionally, make sure you're working on the ``djangoproj`` virtual environment.
+You should be able to see this in the terminal prompt.
+It should look like:

+    (djangoproj)vagrant@precise64:/vagrant/myproject$

+The bit in parens at the beginning is the name of the virtual environment.
+It is followed by the current user (vagrant), the name of the host (precise64) and the current directory (/vagrant/myrpoject).
+If you're not working on the ``djangoproj`` project, run the following virtualenvwrapper command to instantiate it:

+    (vm) $ workon djangoproj

 #### Do an initial Git commit